keshihua5/Resume/README.md

 - Developed, wrote, edited, and maintained documentation for the Oracle Tuxedo product family.
 Target audience included end-users, group administrators, and developers.
 - Wrote REST API reference documentation for C, C#, C++, and Java developers and system admins from functional specs and SME interviews.
-- Data center and networking technical background; can easily interact with engineers.
+- Datacenter and networking technical background; can easily interact with engineers.
 - Proactively collaborated with Oracle engineers in Beijing and New Jersey, Bangalore doc-infrastructure, Quality Assurance, and customers to improve documentation usability.
 - Trained, developed, and supervised Chinese local-hire technical writers.
-- Developed auxiliary documentation, such as Web pages, help systems, sales training, product descriptions, etc. as needed.
+- Developed auxiliary documentation, such as Web pages, help systems, sales training, product descriptions, etc., as needed.
 - Restructured, formatted, and standardized legacy documentation.
 - Used multiple authoring tools.